AshAninze/Uni-Projects/README.md

 * _University Module: Individual Honours Project_

 **Description:**
 Dedicated to advancing responsible AI, this project provides a deep dive into how to **detect bias within machine learning models**, by exploring the methods and metrics necessary to quantify potential disparities impacting various demographic groups.
 The goal was to understand the origins and manifestations of bias, and to evaluate its impact on model fairness, laying groundwork for developing more equitable and responsible AI systems.
-This work directly aligns with my dissertation research and published paper on ethical AI applications in healthcare.
+This work directly aligns with my dissertation research and published paper on ethical AI applications.

 **Key Features/Techniques Used:**
 * **Language:** Python 🐍